bytefish/bytefish.de/blog/aspnetcore_rebac.md

 POST {{RebacExperiments.Server.Api_HostAddress}}/Authentication/sign-out
 ```

-And trying to query the `/UserTasks`:
+And we query the `/UserTasks` endpoint to get the list of `UserTask` entities:

 ```
 ### Check for 401 Unauthorized when not Authenticated